styleguidist/react-styleguidist/docs/Cookbook.md

 ;<Button>Push Me Tender</Button>
 ```

-Or, if you want to make these components available for all examples:
+Or, to make these components available for all examples:

 ```jsx
 // styleguide.config.js